dodyg/practical-aspnetcore/projects/orchard-core/routing-2/README.md

 # Routing with Razor Pages

-This sample shows how the routing works in an Orchard Core Framework application when you are using Razor Pages. *Note*: To see the where the custom routing are defined, go to individual page at the modules.
+This sample shows how the routing works in an Orchard Core Framework application when you are using Razor Pages. *Note*: To see the where the custom routes are defined, go to individual page at the modules.
 It is defined using `@page` attribute at each page.

 We have two modules in this sample: